 Cascade's Business Continuity Plan Team Activated for Coronavirus (COVID-19) Response and Monitoring

-With the emerging and rapidly evolving situation regarding the outbreak of the coronavirus (COVID-19), Cascade has made the decision to activate our Business Continuity Plan (BCP) effective immediately.
+With the rapidly evolving situation regarding the outbreak of the coronavirus (COVID-19), Cascade continues to monitor our Business Continuity Plan (BCP) and adapt accordingly.
 As part of this BCP, Cascade will respond to this situation appropriately by taking guidance from various resources (including governmental, legal and other) and keeping in mind the health and safety of our employees.

 Any official communications about the response to COVID-19 by Cascade will be directed from the BCP Team, consisting of:

 - Laura Gill, HR, email@example.com, 608-316-6671

 - TJ Barelmann, Director of Operations, firstname.lastname@example.org.
 608-316-6634

 The current Business Continuity Plan (BCP) includes the following:

 Cascade is currently performing all regular business operations while following safety, health and hygiene controls consistent with the recommendations of the CDC, state and local health authorities.